sclorg/s2i-python-container/README.md

 Installation
 ---------------
-To build Python image, choose between CentOS or RHEL based image:
+To build a Python image, choose either the CentOS or RHEL based image:
 *  **RHEL based image**

-    To build a rhel-based python-3.3 image, you need to run the build on a properly subscribed RHEL machine.
+    To build a RHEL based Python-3.3 image, you need to run the build on a properly subscribed RHEL machine.

     ```